|Garland Allen, Treasurer|

 James Bell is the Founder and Executive Director of the W. Haywood Burns Institute.
 Mr. Bell and his colleagues at the Burns Institute are working with systems and community stakeholders to reduce disproportionality of youth of color in the juvenile justice system in 23 jurisdictions throughout the country.

 Mike Farrell, a political and social activist best known for his portrayal of Army Capt.
 B.J.
-Hunnicutt in the TV-series "M*A*S*H" and Dr. Jim Hansen in the weekly NBC series “Providence,” is the president of Death Penalty Focus.
+Hunnicutt in the TV-series "M*A*S*H" and Dr. Jim Hansen in the weekly NBC series “Providence,” is on a leave of absence as president and board member of Death Penalty Focus.

 Research Librarian, California Appellate Project